steveklabnik/jujutsu-tutorial/src/hello-world/viewing-the-current-status.md

 ![a screenshot of jj st](../images/jj-st.png)

-This is the `jj` "pager", a program that shows the ouput of commands, and lets you scroll through them if they get really long.
+This is the `jj` "pager", a program that shows the output of commands, and lets you scroll through them if they get really long.
 You can hit `q` to get back to your console.